RoskiDeluge/paseo-sdk/README.md

 ## 🤔 Why Paseo?

 Amid the rapid growth of agent-based systems and AI applications, many foundational needs remain unchanged: the need to represent, isolate, coordinate, and persist the actions and states of entities—be they people, teams, systems, or services.
-Paseo addresses this need by providing ephemeral yet durable execution environments called **pods**, powered by Cloudflare Workers and Durable Objects.

-Paseo's goal is not to build agents, but to serve as the infrastructural substrate that allows any digital entity to act meaningfully and persistently across time and space.
+Paseo's goal is not to build agents, but to serve as an infrastructural substrate that allows any digital entity to act meaningfully and persistently across time and space.

 ---